kubeovn/docs/docs/guide/vpc.en.md

   internalCIDR: 10.0.1.0/24
 ```

+Please refer to [Custom Routing](#custom-routing) for custom routing rules.

 ### Create Floating IP

-Through floating IP rules, one IP in the VPC will be completely mapped to the EIP, and the external can access the IP in the VPC through this EIP.
+Through floating IP rules and custom routing, one IP in the VPC will be completely mapped to the EIP, and the external can access the IP in the VPC through this EIP.
 When the IP in the VPC accesses the external address, it will be SNAT to this EIP

 ```yaml
 ---